transientskp/tkp/documentation/introduction.rst

 the lightcurves of all point-sources included in the dataset being processed, and *community alerts* of all transients which have been identified.

-Some aspects of the data processing performed by the TraP are compute-intensive.
-For this reason, it is possible to distribute processing over a cluster.
-We use the :ref:`Celery <celery-intro>` distributed task queue for this purpose.

 Exploiting the results of the TraP involves understanding and analysing the resulting lightcurve database.
 The TraP itself provides no tools directly aimed at this.
 Instead, the Transients Key Science Project has developed the